Jaclyn Moriarty: Early life and education

+Career

-She worked as an entertainment and media lawyer for four years before becoming a full-time writer.
+Moriarty worked as an entertainment and media lawyer for four years before becoming a full-time writer.
 The literary agent who picked up her first book, Feeling Sorry for Celia, was Australian author Garth Nix.

-Moriarty was previously married to Canadian writer Colin McAdam, and they have one young son, Charlie.
-She currently lives in Sydney.
+Works

 The Ashbury/Brookfield series

 The Ashbury/Brookfield Series is four novels that are not sequels but are linked.
 They all revolve around various students that attend the exclusive private school, Ashbury High, or the local comprehensive, Brookfield High.
 Many of the students cross over into more than one novel, but each novel is different and tells a different story.
 All novels are told through the various character's own writing (through letters, emails, exam papers, etc.).

 The Ashbury/Brookfield series of novels are (in chronological order):